astronomer/docs/astro/deploy-project-image.md

 ## What happens during a project deploy

+Read this section for a more detailed description of the project deploy process.

-A Deployment uses the following components to process your code deploy:
+Your Deployment uses the following components to process your code deploy:

 - An proprietary operator for deploying Docker images to your Airflow containers
 - A sidecar for downloading DAGs attached to each Airflow component container
-- Azure Blob Storage
+- A Blob Storage container hosted by Astronomer

 When you run `astro deploy`, the Astro CLI deploys all non-DAG files in your project as an image to an Astronomer-hosted Docker registry.
 The proprietary operator pulls the images from a Docker registry, then updates the running image for all Airflow containers in your Deployment.
 DAG changes are deployed through a separate and simultaneous process: